-While details about the semantics of the network patterns, the definition of network-level properties and the associated interface specification can be found in the final outputs of T3.4 and T4.1, namely deliverables D3.10 ("Network-level Semantic Interoperability (final)") and D4.8 ("SEMIoTICS SPDI Patterns (final)"), this subsection will provide an overview of some key relevant elements.
-We defer the reader to the abovementioned deliverables for more details.
+Additional implementation details about the semantics of the patterns and the specification of network-level properties can be found in deliverables D3.4 and D4.1, while their updates will be provided in D3.10 ("Network-level Semantic Interoperability (final)") and D4.8 ("SEMIoTICS SPDI Patterns (final)"), i.e. the respective final versions of said deliverables.